lightly-ai/lightly/README.md

   - Create an issue if you encounter bugs or have ideas for features we should implement.
 You can also add your own code by forking this repository and creating a PR.
 More details about how to contribute with code is in our [contribution guide](CONTRIBUTING.md).

 - Is this framework for free?
-  - Yes, this framework completely free to use and we provide the code.
+  - Yes, this framework is completely free to use and we provide the source code.
 We believe that we need to make training deep learning models more data efficient to achieve widespread adoption.
 One step to achieve this goal is by leveraging self-supervised learning.
-The company behind Lightly commited to keep this framework open-source.
+The company behind Lightly is committed to keep this framework open-source.

 - If this framework is free, how is the company behind lightly making money?
   - Training self-supervised models is only one part of our solution.